Highly Capable Program

 - Highly Capable Identification Matrix

-If you choose to nominate your child for testing into either PEP or HiCap, please note that students may only test once every 12 months and this summer testing window is only for families NEW TO MISD as of December 2018 and whose students DID NOT test in Dec 2018/Jan 2019.
-The regular testing window occurs in January.
+If you choose to nominate your child for testing into either PEP or HiCap, please note that students may only test once every 12 months.
 Testing will occur only within pre-determined time frames and nomination deadlines are firm, so as to allow time to prepare to test nominated students.

 Highly Capable and Primary Enrichment Program